Bi-Factor Approximation Algorithms for Hard Capacitated $k$-Median Problems: Abstract

 \section{Abstract}

-In the classical $k$-median problem the goal is to select a subset of at most $k$ facilities in order to minimize the total cost of opened facilities and established connections between clients and opened facilities.
-We consider the capacitated version of the problem, where a single facility may only serve a limited number of clients.
+The~\PROBkfl problem is a generalization of the classical problems~\PROBkmed and \PROBfl.
+The goal is to select a subset of at most~${k}$ facilities that minimizes the total cost of opened facilities and established connections between clients and opened facilities.
+We consider the hard-capacitated version of the problem, where a single facility may only serve a limited number of clients and creating multiple copies of a facility is not allowed.
 We construct approximation algorithms slightly violating the capacities based on rounding a fractional solution to the standard LP.

-It is well known that the standard LP has unbounded integrality gap if we only allow violating capacities by a factor smaller than $2$, or if we only allow violating the number of facilities by a factor smaller than $2$.
-In an earlier version of our work we showed that violating capacities by a factor of $2+\varepsilon$ is sufficient to obtain constant factor approximation of the connection cost.
-In this paper we substantially extend this result in the following two directions.
-First, we extend the $2+\varepsilon$ capacity violating algorithm to the more general $k$-facility location problem with uniform capacities, where opening facilities incurs a location specific opening cost.
-Second, we show that violating capacities by a slightly bigger factor of $3+\varepsilon$ is sufficient to obtain constant factor approximation of the connection cost also in the case of the non-uniform hard capacitated $k$-median problem.
+It is well known that the standard LP (even in the case of uniform capacities and opening costs) has unbounded integrality gap if we only allow violating capacities by a factor smaller than~${2}$, or if we only allow violating the number of facilities by a factor smaller than~${2}$.
+In this \kapitel, we present the first constant-factor approximation algorithms for the hard-capacitated variants of the problem.
+For uniform capacities, we obtain a~${(2+\varepsilon)}$-capacity violating algorithm with approximation ratio~${\bigOh(1/\varepsilon^2)}$; our result has not yet been improved.
+Then, for non-uniform capacities, we consider the case of~\PROBkmed, which is equivalent to~\PROBkfl with uniform opening cost of the facilities.
+Here, we obtain a~${(3+\varepsilon)}$-capacity violating algorithm with approximation ratio~${\bigOh(1/\varepsilon)}$.

-Our algorithms first use the clustering of Charikar et al. to partition the facilities into sets of total fractional opening at least $1-1/\ell$ for some fixed $\ell$.
-Then we exploit the technique of Levi, Shmoys, and Swamy developed for the capacitated facility location problem, which is to locally group the demand from clients to obtain a system of single node demand instances.
-Next, depending on the setting, we either use a dedicated routing tree on the demand nodes (for non-uniform opening cost), or we work with stars of facilities (for non-uniform capacities), to redistribute the demand that cannot be satissfied locally within the clusters.
+Our algorithms first use the clustering of Charikar et al.\ to partition the facilities into sets where the total fractional opening in each set is at least~${1-1/\ell}$ for some fixed~${\ell}$.
+Then we exploit the technique of Levi, Shmoys, and Swamy developed for the capacitated \PROBfl problem, which is to locally group the demand from clients to obtain a system of single-demand-node instances.
+Next, depending on the setting, we either use a dedicated routing tree on the demand nodes (for non-uniform opening cost), or we work with stars of facilities (for non-uniform capacities), to redistribute the demand that cannot be satisfied locally within the clusters.